NZ Battery Project

 A dry year solution would need to integrate with the wholesale electricity market, and with the power system.
 The Project is investigating different potential operational models for large-scale storage, and their relative costs and benefits, as well as possible options for ownership and governance.

-In Phase 1, the project team engaged with industry expertise to consider various options for operating models.
+In Phase 1, the project team engaged with industry experts to consider various options for operating models.
 The focus was to ensure there was at least one way in which a solution could operate successfully in, and with, the market.
 The Project also engaged with Transpower to ensure a pumped hydro scheme at Lake Onslow could be operated effectively within the power system.

 Technical Reference Group